Free Contractor Guide · No Email Required

 🔧 Is your tools coverage set at replacement cost or actual cash value?

 Many contractors have inland marine (tools and equipment) coverage without knowing whether it pays replacement cost or actual cash value (ACV).
 The difference is enormous.
 Replacement cost pays what it costs to buy the same tool new today.
-ACV deducts depreciation — so a 5-year-old $3,000 table saw might only pay out $800 under an ACV policy.
-After a theft or fire, the difference between replacement cost and ACV can be $10,000–$50,000 depending on the size of your tool inventory.
+ACV deducts depreciation — so a five-year-old saw might pay out a fraction of what it costs to replace.
+After a theft or fire, the gap between what ACV pays and what you spend to replace the tools can be the difference between getting back to work next week and not.

 How to fix this: Check your inland marine policy declarations.
 If it says “actual cash value,” ask your agent to switch to replacement cost.
-The premium increase is typically 10–15% — well worth it for the difference in claim payout.
+The premium difference is modest compared to the difference in claim payout.

 7